-A Brief Intellectual History of Individualism
+A Brief Exploration of History of Western Individualism

 §1.
 Age of Antiquity of Greece

-The Greek sense of community is also exhibited in their spiritual and intellectual activities.
-To them, the idea of having a “personal savior” would have been a reductio ad absurdum (“reduction to the absurd”).
-For the Athenians, the pursuit of truth was no private, individual affair; truth was not something that could be attained individually and monologically, but something that could be achieved collectively and dialogically.
-As demonstrated in Plato’s dialogues, the expression “know thyself” was not carried out in private, away from the public forum.
+The Greek sense of community is also exhibited in their intellectual activities.
+For the Athenians, the pursuit of philosophical truths was no private, individual affair; truth was not something that could be attained individually and monologically, but something that could be achieved collectively and dialogically.
+As demonstrated in Plato’s dialogues, the directive “know thyself” was not carried out in private, away from the public forum.
 For Socrates, in accordance with Plato’s dialogues, truth is achieved by way of dialogue and dialectical interaction with others.
-This Greek disposition is deemed to be a contributing factor to the unprecedented birth of “democracy” (δημοκρατία, dēmokratiā, meaning “rule of people”—not individual) in Athens.
+This Greek disposition, in the realm of politics, is deemed to be a contributing factor to the unprecedented birth of Athenian “democracy”, which is a Greek word (δημοκρατία, dēmokratiā) meaning “rule of people”—not individual.

 §2.
 Medieval Age